Software Development: Definition, Types, Methodologies, and More

 Software development methodologies

 Software development methodologies, on the other hand, are a blend of methods, processes, and mindsets for software development.
 Each software development methodology usually has its own software development lifecycle - mostly the variations of the one we have discussed.
+To select the approach best suited to your project, weighing the pros and cons of each model is highly recommend.

 Despite being first introduced in 1970, the Waterfall model is still used in today’s software projects.
 It’s a simple method where stages are linearly ordered into a sequential process that flows downward - hence its name Waterfall.